Stochastic1017/Spotify-Podcast-Clustering/README.md

 ### Recommendation System

-Suppose an arbitrary podcast $k$ is chosen, for which an $n$-recommendation needs to be generated from a list of $T$ podcasts.
-Suppose an arbitrary podcast $k$ is chosen, for which we want $n$-recommendations:
+Suppose an arbitrary podcast $k$ is chosen, for which an $n$-recommendation needs to be generated from a list of $T$ podcasts:

 ```math
 \begin{array}{cccccc}